Get

 2. Let Them Put Their Two “Scents” In

 You’ll want to keep the door closed but allow your dog to take a sniff.
-If your dog scratches or barks, remove it from the area until it can act calmly.
-Your dog’s barks and scratches will stress your new kitty, so it’s best to deter this behavior.
-When your dog behaves nicely, give him a treat.
+If your dog scratches or barks at the door or becomes very excited or nervous, gently distract them and remove them from the area until they act calmly and disinterested.
+When your dog behaves nicely, calm and composed, give them a treat.

 3. Use A Baby Gate

 After your dog has taken in all the smells, break out a baby gate and open the door.
 By placing a baby gate, your dog and kitten will be able to see each other for the first time safely.
 This will allow you to gauge your dog’s reaction to determine where to go from there.
-If your dog gets overly excited and stimulated, take him away and try again.
+If your dog gets overly excited and stimulated, distract them, give them a few minutes to calm down and try again.
+Reward calm behavior using treats and praise in both pets, with the help of a family member.

 2 dogs behind safety rails